10 Common Difference Between Single Mother And Single Father

 4. Reservations in other parents

-If a single father’s children have female friends, their parents are less likely to send the girls over to their (the single father’s) house as there may be more worries and lack of trust.
-This can make it hard for single dads to have support and play dates for their children.
+If a single father’s children have female friends, their parents are less likely to send the girls over to the single father’s house due to a general lack of trust.
+This can make it hard for single dads to host or support parties and play dates for their children.

 5. Continual defaults